develprr/metamatic-framework/README.md

 ## News

+### Version 1.5.7: Clear any Metamatic state with *clear* function

+Metamatic now provides a practical **clear** function that allows clearing any state with leaner code than previously calling *store* with an empty parameter object.

 ### Version 1.5.5: Obtain safely a clone of any Metamatic state with *obtain* function

 Metamatic now provides **obtain** function for safely retrieving any states from the Metamatic state container.
 This method provides an additional pathway